Descanonge/neba/docs/source/data/existing_modules.rst

                 """Yearly folders, date as YYYYMM and depth as integer.""" return "%(Y)/temp_%(Y)%(m)_depth_%(depth:fmt=d).nc"

-we can then simply call ``MyDataset().write(ds)``.
+we can then simply call ``MyDataInterface().write(ds)``.
 Note this will detect that the smallest time parameter in the filename pattern is the month and split the dataset appropriately using :external+xarray:meth:`xarray.Dataset.resample`.
-This can be specified manually or avoided alltogether.
+This can be specified manually or avoided altogether.
 See the :meth:`.XarraySplitWriter.write` documentation for details.

 .. note::